Azure/deployment-environments/documentation/terraform-private-preview/README.md

 # Onboarding

-If you haven't already signed-up and would like to sign-up for early access to Terraform support, please [sign-up by filling out the form](https://aka.ms/ade-terraform-signup) or [email us](mailto:adesupport@microsoft.com).
+If you haven't already signed-up for Terraform early access and want to sign-up now, please [sign-up by filling out the form](https://aka.ms/ade-terraform-signup) or [email us](mailto:adesupport@microsoft.com).

 We will need following information to onboard you onto the private preview of the Terraform support:
  - Subscription(s) in which Dev Center(s) are or would be created